CHughes13/JET-restaurant-data/README.md

 - Rating (as a number)
 - Address

-This web application was built by Christina Hughes - [GitHub](https://github.com/CHughes13), [LinkedIn](https://www.linkedin.com/in/chughes13/)
+This web application was built by Christina Hughes - [GitHub](https://github.com/CHughes13), [LinkedIn](https://www.linkedin.com/in/chughes13/) using the [Just Eat API](https://uk.api.just-eat.io/discovery/uk/restaurants/enriched/bypostcode/).

 [Back to top](#)